How do I use Google MyMaps to draw what I want my regions to be?

 • Be sure to cover your whole area.
 Some regions will be super small but hold a lot of POIs (like a downtown area) others will be large with a few POIs (like a rural area) just make sure the entire boundary is covered.
 Any POI that doesn't fall in a region you have drawn will be classified as being in a region called "other" which isn't very helpful when you are looking at your data to understand where your visitors are going.

 • You need to have a Gmail account to edit this map.
-So, if your work email is not through Gmail, send your Implementation Specialist either your personal Gmail address or you can make a new Gmail account so you can edit the map.
+So, if your work email is not through Gmail, send your Customer Success Manager either your personal Gmail address or you can make a new Gmail account so you can edit the map.